Leon740/Leon740/README.md

 ### Front-end Engineer at Fortune-IT

-Feb 2015 - Feb 2017 | 2 years | New York
+Feb 2015 - Feb 2017 | 2 years | Ukraine

 Fortune-IT is a digital agency providing web development services.

-- Chose **CMS and frameworks** that **aligned with customer goals**.
+- Choose **CMS and frameworks** that **aligned with customer goals**.
 For example, chose WordPress to simplify content editing for the client.
 - Improved **UI designs** for **better usability and visual appeal**.
 - Reduced **page load time** significantly by optimizing **bundle size, static assets storage**.